yellobyte/ESP32-Webradio-PlusDLNA/README.md

  * VU meter added on TFT display (needs above mentioned firmware patch)
  * Usage of W5500 Ethernet module instead of ESP32 builtin WiFi
  * Option to use a Debug Server on port 23 for debug output (in this case the cmd server is disabled due to Ethernet socket shortage)
- * Handling of original TECHNICS Tuner ST-G570 front panel buttons & LEDs via I2C and extender module
+ * Handling of original TECHNICS Tuner ST-G570 front panel buttons & LEDs with the aid of an extender module (connected to ESP32 via I2C)
  * SD card indexing code rewritten in large parts
  * Ability to update ESP32 Radio code via SD card (using OTA functionality during reboot)
  * Encoder debouncing done completely in hardware (RC + Schmitt-Trigger IC), a Stec Rotary Encoder STEC11B03 with 1 impulse per 2 clicks is used
- * MP3 progress bar while playing audio
+ * Track progress bar while playing audio
  * Minor modifications to get an unspecified Ali 21-button remote control working
  * MQTT functionality & battery stuff removed completely
  * Handling of more special chars in webradio streams (some radio channels seem to have different utf8 conversion tables)